Sri-Sakthi-CB/Suduko/README.md

 # Suduko
-This is the Suduko Solver Game with JavaScript
+This is the Suduko Solver Game with JavaScript.

-I used this project as the practice to strengthen my JavaScript Basics
+I used this project as the practice to strengthen my JavaScript Basic Knowledge!